Early Detection of Melanoma

 Look for Moles that Don't Match

-Every person makes moles differently, so it's hard to come up with a blanket description of normal moles versus early melanomas.
+Everyone's moles are different, explained Dr. Beasley, so it's hard to come up with a blanket description of normal moles versus early melanomas.
 If you see a new mole that looks different than your other (average) moles -- a different color, irregular shape, a more pronounced border -- you should have that different mole checked by a doctor.

 Look for Changes in Your Moles